notuxius/manjaro-tools-profile/README.md

 https://wiki.manjaro.org/index.php?title=Build_Manjaro_ISOs_with_buildiso

-'prepare\_testing\_config.sh' file can be used for additional auto preparations of configuration
+'prepare-testing-config' script can be used for initial autoconfiguring for testing setup

 Link to created ISOs with current master branch profile files and some older versions: